-ommand: sho w device_status
+Command: show device_status

-Internal Power External power Right Fan Left Fan

-Active None Fail OK
+Internal Power External power Side Fan Back Fan -----Active None Fail OK config command_prompt

-config command_prompt Purpose Used to configure the command prompt for the Command Line Interface.
-Syntax config command_prompt [<string 16=""> username default]</string> Description This command is used to configure the command prompt for the CLI interface of the Switch.
+Purpose Used to configure the command prompt for the Command Line Interface.

+Syntax config command_prompt [<string 16> | username | default]

+Description This command is used to configure the command prompt for the CLI interface of the Switch.
 The current command prompt consists of "product name + : + user level + product name" (ex.
-DES-3800:4#).
-The user may replace all parts of the command prompt, except the # by entering a string of 16 alphanumerical characters with no spaces, or the user may enter the current login username configured on the Switch.
-Parameters string 16> - Enter an alphanumeric string of no more than 16 characters to define the command prompt for the CLI interface. username - Entering this parameter will replace the current CLI command prompt with the login username configured on the config command_prompt Switch. default - Entering this parameter will return the command prompt to its original factory default setting.
+DES-3800:admin#).
+The user may replace all parts of the command prompt, except the # by entering a string of 16 alphanumerical characters with no spaces, or the user may enter the current login username config command_prompt configured on the Switch.

+Parameters <string 16> - Enter an alphanumeric string of no more than 16 characters to define the command prompt for the CLI interface.

+username - Entering this parameter will replace the current CLI command prompt with the login username configured on the Switch.

+default - Entering this parameter will return the command prompt to its original factory default setting.

 Restrictions The reset command will not alter the configured command prompt, yet the reset system command will return the command prompt to its original factory default setting.
-Only administrator-level users can issue this command.